 Our audit was conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
-The accompanying supplementary information including the schedule of expenditures of state awards required by State of Texas Uniform Grant Management Standards, as listed in the table of contents, is presented for purposes of additional analysis and is not a required part of the consolidated financial statements.
+The accompanying supplementary information, including the consolidating schedules and the schedules of expenditures of state awards required by the Texas Grant Management Standards, as listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the consolidated financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.
+In our opinion, the information is fairly stated in all material respects in relation to the consolidated financial statements as a whole.